Where do my fees go?

 Notes about international fees

-- We understand why international students ask questions about fees, and why they remain the same despite the COVID pandemic that has required us, like other universities to transfer a significant proportion of teaching to online delivery through Ignite to ensure student and staff safety and wellbeing.
-Similarly, it is understandable that questions are raised about the difference between international fees and those paid by UK students.
+- We understand why international students ask questions about fees, and it is understandable that questions are raised about the difference between international fees and those paid by UK students.

 - UK tuition fees are subsidised by the Government which is effectively the UK tax payer through grants the University receives - this level of tax payer support is not available to international students.